mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 - `new(domain_separator: [u8; 32], cs: GroupMorphismPreimage) -> SigmaProtocol`, denoting the initialization function.
 This function takes as input a label identifying local context information (such as: session identifiers, to avoid replay attacks; protocol metadata, to avoid hijacking; optionally, a timestamp and some pre-shared randomness, to guarantee freshness of the proof) and an instance generated via the `GroupMorphismPreimage`, the public information shared between prover and verifier.
 This function should pre-compute parts of the statement, or initialize the state of the hash function.

 - `prover_commit(self, witness: Witness) -> (commitment, prover_state)`, denoting the **commitment phase**, that is, the computation of the first message sent by the prover in a Sigma protocol.
 This method outputs a new commitment together with its associated prover state, depending on the witness known to the prover and the statement to be proven.
-This step generally requires access to a high-quality entropy source.
-Leakage of even just of a few bits of the nonce could allow for the complete recovery of the witness.
-The commitment meant to be shared, while `prover_state` must be kept secret.
+This step generally requires access to a high-quality entropy source to perform the commitment.
+Leakage of even just of a few bits of the commitment could allow for the complete recovery of the witness.
+The commitment is meant to be shared, while `prover_state` must be kept secret.

 - `prover_response(self, prover_state, challenge) -> response`, denoting the **response phase**, that is, the computation of the second message sent by the prover, depending on the witness, the statement, the challenge received from the verifier, and the internal state `prover_state`.
 The returned value `response` is meant to be shared.

 - `verifier(self, commitment, challenge, response) -> bool`, denoting the **verifier algorithm**.
 This method checks that the protocol transcript is valid for the given statement.
-The verifier algorithm outputs nothing if verification succeeds, or an error if verification fails.
+The verifier algorithm outputs true if verification succeeds, or false if verification fails.

-The final two algorithms describe the **zero-knowledge simulator** and are optional.
+The final two algorithms describe the **zero-knowledge simulator** and are optional, as a sigma protocol is not necessarily zero-knowledge by definition.
 The simulator is primarily an efficient algorithm for proving zero-knowledge in a theoretical construction, but it is also needed for verifying short proofs and for or-composition, where a witness is not known and thus has to be simulated.
 We have:

 - `simulate_response() -> response`, denoting the first stage of the simulator.
-It is an algorithm drawing a random response that follows the same output distribution of the algorithm  `prover_response`
+It is an algorithm drawing a random response that follows the same output distribution of the algorithm  `prover_response`.

 - `simulate_commitment(response, challenge) -> commitment`, returning a simulated commitment -- the second phase of the zero-knowledge simulator.

+Together, these zero-knowledge simulators provide a transcript that should be computationally indistinguishable from the transcript generated by running the original sigma protocol.

 The abstraction `SigmaProtocol` allows implementing different types of statements and combiners of those, such as OR statements, validity of t-out-of-n statements, and more.